Posted January 5, 2017 – Narrated by Carmen

 Ho Hum RV Park also uses an abundance of pea-gravel to demark each generous space, and the friendly campground hosts coordinate to keep the modest 48-space grounds clean and raked as neatly as a zen meditation garden.

 Full hook-ups were provided on our comfortable end space where a conference of four tall pines made me wonder why we still don’t have a hammock.

-This “18 years-old and above” community of full-timers, part-timers and week-end regulars contribute to the balmy Ho- Hum, no-bad-vibes atmosphere.
+This “Caters to Adults and Seniors” community of full-timers, part-timers and week-end regulars contribute to the balmy Ho- Hum, no-bad-vibes atmosphere.
 It’s not just an image they project, it’s a right they protect.

 Stress is actively discouraged.
 Residents will sometimes lift a languid hand and deliver the “Ho-Hum” salutation.
 Ho-hum: code, for “don’t stress.”

 We prefer to use our own shower in our Airstream trailer, but when other first-time campers gave glowing reviews of the shower facilities, we had to investigate.
 Clean, beautiful, pristine – effortlessly maintained in the unusual Ho Hum way.

 Like nearly every RV park, the coin laundry leaves much to be desired.
 We prefer to wash in our little portable and hang out to dry, but with limited winter sunlight and increased humidity we’ve, lately, been forced to use the dryers.